Beyond Objects: Contextual Synthetic Data Generation for Fine-Grained Classification: Related Work

 Early works demonstrated the utility of T2I models for classification.
 Real Guidance \citep{he2022synthetic} demonstrated that utilizing these T2I models with simple class descriptions and a few reference images can improve classification performance.
-Da-fusion \citep{trabuccoeffective} incorporate Textual Inversion \citep{galimage} on the few reference images to generalize to unknown concepts.
+Da-fusion \citep{trabuccoeffective} incorporates Textual Inversion \citep{galimage} on the few reference images to generalize to unknown concepts.
 Subsequent research has largely focused on two parallel areas: improving fine-tuning and enhancing generation.
-For fine-tuning, methods like Diff-Aug, Diff-Gen, and Diff-Mix \citep{wang2024enhance} and DataDream \citep{kim2024datadream} focused on adapting different components of the T2I model (U-Net and text-encoder) to the target data.
+For fine-tuning, methods like Diff-Aug \citep{wang2024enhance}, Diff-Gen \citep{wang2024enhance}, Diff-Mix \citep{wang2024enhance} and DataDream \citep{kim2024datadream} focused on adapting different components of the T2I model (U-Net and text-encoder) to the target data.
 On the generation side, previous works primarily focus on better prompt design \citep{sariyildiz2023fake, yu2025diversify}, prompt augmentation with image captions \citep{dunlap2023diversify, da2023diversified}, diffusion latents interpolation \citep{zhou2023training, wang2025inversion}, leveraging vision-language models \citep{michaeli2024advancing}, and hard examples generation \citep{koohpayegani2023genie, askari-hemmat2024feedbackguided, askari-hemmat2025improving}.
-Unlike previous work that focuses primarily on fine-tuning or generation, our approach integrates diverse captions across both the fine-tuning and generation stage for superior data quality and variety.
+Additionally, \citet{liu2025does} demonstrate that unrealistic synthetic attributes often have a negligible impact on fine-tuned classifier performance.
+Unlike previous work that focuses primarily on fine-tuning or generation, our approach maintains T2I controllability during fine-tuning and shifts the generation objective from simple variety to marginalization to effectively mitigate spurious correlations.

-\smallsec{Diffusion classifier.} Using the diffusion model directly for image classification has shown promising performance \citep{li2023your, clark2023texttoimage}.
-The natural question of directly using the T2I model as a classifier emerges, not only because it eliminates the need to train a downstream classifier, but also because utilizing the T2I model introduces useful inductive biases such as the reduction of spurious correlations \citep{li2025generative} and better alignment with human vision \citep{jaini2024intriguing}.
-However, the compute required to perform such classification is considerably more expensive, increasing each classification decision from seconds to over 10 minutes in the case of ImageNet \citep{russakovsky2015imagenet, li2023your}.
-Therefore, there is still a need for research on how to distill these capabilities into a downstream classifier.
+\smallsec{Diffusion classifier.} Using diffusion models directly for image classification has shown promising performance \citep{li2023your, clark2023texttoimage,jaini2024intriguing, li2025generative}.
+This naturally raises the question of treating T2I models as classifiers which would remove the need to train a separate classifier.
+However, inference with diffusion classifiers is very computationally expensive, increasing each ImageNet classification from seconds to over 10 minutes \citep{russakovsky2015imagenet, li2023your}, motivating research on distilling these capabilities into efficient downstream classifiers.